How to Make Affordable Summer Wedding Flowers

-My sisters and I made the centerpieces for my niece’s wedding last week.
+My sisters and I made the centerpieces for my niece’s wedding.
 I can’t wait to show you these affordable summer wedding flowers.

 There are a lot of ways to make summer wedding flowers.
 And with a little bit of planning, you can make a lot.
 We made 30 centerpieces that were affordable and turned out beautifully.
 Most importantly, we had fun along the way!